Connect with us

 Ellis died in Denver, Colorado, his family said in a statement.
 He was 102.

-Hughes Van Ellis was one of the last three known survivors of the 1921 Tulsa Race Massacre
+Hughes Van Ellis stood among the last three known survivors of the 1921 Tulsa Race Massacre.

-Ellis was an infant when he and his older sister, Viola Fletcher, fled Tulsa’s Greenwood District with their family as a violent White mob tore through the thriving Black community, ultimately killing hundreds of residents and destroying rows of homes and businesses.
+Ellis was an infant when he and his older sister, Viola Fletcher, fled Tulsa’s Greenwood District with their family as a violent White mob tore through the thriving Black community.
+During the attack, the mob killed hundreds of residents and destroyed rows of homes and businesses.

-Like a multitude of other Black families, Ellis and his loved ones were forced to leave behind not only their home but a lifetime of opportunities.
+Like many other Black families, Ellis and his loved ones had to abandon their home and a lifetime of opportunities.

 “I lost 102 years.
 I don’t want nobody else to lose that,” he told CNN.

-The last two remaining survivors are Ellis’ sister Viola, who is 109, and 108-year-old Lessie Benningfield.
+Today, the last two remaining survivors are his sister Viola, who is 109, and 108‑year‑old Lessie Benningfield.

 1921 Tulsa Race Massacre

-The Tulsa Race Massacre, considered one of America’s deadliest acts of racial violence, was inflicted by a White mob that descended on the area known as “Black Wall Street” and committed arson, shootings and aerial bombings from private planes.
-As many as 300 people were killed and more than 1,000 homes and businesses are estimated to have been destroyed, according to the Tulsa Historical Society and Museum.
+A White mob carried out the Tulsa Race Massacre, one of America’s deadliest acts of racial violence, when it descended on the area known as “Black Wall Street.”
+During the assault, the mob committed arson, shootings and even aerial bombings from private planes.
+As many as 300 people were killed, and more than 1,000 homes and businesses were destroyed, according to the Tulsa Historical Society and Museum.

 Discover more from Unheard Voices Magazine